 In a small bowl, combine the water, yeast, and 1 teaspoon of sugar, and let it sit for about 15 minutes.

 In a medium bowl, add the milk, egg, and vanilla and mix well.

 Pour the milk mixture and the yeast mixture into the flour and knead the dough for 7 to 8 minutes.

-Turn the dough onto a lightly floured surface and roll dough to approximately 20 x 20-inch square.
+Turn the dough onto a lightly floured surface and roll dough to an approximately 20 x 20-inch square.
 Remove the butter from the refrigerator and place 1/2 of the butter sheet over the right side of the square.
 You may have to remove the butter with a scraper.
 Cover the butter with the right side of the dough.
-Place remaining butter on the bottom half of the dough and over with the top half of the dough.
+Place the remaining butter on the bottom half of the dough and fold over with the top half of the dough.
 Pinch all the sides of the dough to keep the butter from coming out of the sides when you roll the dough.
 The key is to get thin layers of butter throughout to create a flaky dough.

 Roll the dough to about 1/2-inch thick, then fold into thirds just as you would fold a letter.
 Repeat three more times.
 The last time, leave it folded like a letter and put the dough in a ziptop bag and refrigerate for at least one hour.
 I like to put mine in overnight and have dough ready for the next morning.

 Remove dough from the refrigerator and place on a floured surface.
 Roll dough to 1/8-inch thickness, creating a 24 x 24-inch square.
 Cut the dough into 1-inch strips.
 With one strip of dough, beginning with the ends, twist the dough in opposite directions.
 When the dough is spiraled, roll one end continuously to reach the other end, until you have formed a pretty cylinder.
 Place each danish onto a piece of parchment paper on top of a cookie sheet and allow to rise for one hour.

 To make the cream, pastry or jelly-filled danish